Course Outline

 Module 7: Accessing a Database

-In this module, you will learn how to create and use entity data models (EDMs) and query various types of data using Language-Integrated Query (LINQ).
+In this module, you will learn how to create and use entity data models (EDMs) for government applications and query various types of data using Language-Integrated Query (LINQ).

 Lessons